- — Raw, Sproutable, Vegan

 - — Premium Quality

-Organic garbanzo beans are extremely nutritious and have a rich nutty flavor.
+Chickpeas are incredibly nutritious and have a rich nutty flavor.
 It’s not surprising that they are one of the favorite types of legumes worldwide.
-Food To Live Organic Garbanzo Beans are 100% non-GMO, free of toxins, and are grown using eco-friendly farming practices.
+Food To Live Chickpeas are 100% non-GMO, free of toxins, and are grown using eco-friendly farming practices.
 Our product is easy to cook, it keeps well, and it’s safe to eat on almost any diet.
-You can enjoy Organic Garbanzo Beans in a salad, stew, chili, curry, soup, or as a snack.
-It’s true that organic garbanzo beans can be extremely good for you.
-They provide your body with a huge boost of nutrients.
-All legumes are like this, but Organic garbanzo beans stand out due to their higher content of iron and a notable amount of calcium.
-As this is a nutritious, low-fat product high in protein and dietary fiber, organic garbanzo beans are heart-friendly.
-You will feel those benefits yourself if you make use this delicious food as one of the recommended servings of legumes.
+You can enjoy Garbanzo Beans in a salad, stew, chili, curry, soup, or as a snack.
+They provide your body with a massive boost of nutrients.
+Garbanzo beans stand out due to their higher content of iron and a notable amount of calcium.
+As this is a nutritious, low-fat product high in protein and dietary fiber, chickpeas are heart-friendly.
+You will feel those benefits yourself if you make use of this delicious food as one of the recommended servings of legumes.
 As garbanzo beans have a low glycemic index, they won’t cause extreme spikes in glucose, like sweet and processed foods do.

 Green peas are known as one of the first crops ever cultivated by humans.
-Originally grown in Asia and the Middle East, this plant is presently grown across the world due to the fact that they do not require special conditions or care.
-However, though being low-maintenance, organic green peas still offer plenty of health benefits.
+Originally grown in Asia and the Middle East, this plant is presently grown across the world because it does not require special conditions or care.
+However, though being low-maintenance, green peas still offer plenty of health benefits.
 If they did not, they probably would not have remained a popular ingredient in many cuisines of the world for centuries.
-Green peas are one of the most nutritious leguminous vegetables, rich in health benefiting phyto-nutrients, minerals, vitamins and anti-oxidants.
-Peas are relatively low in calories on comparison with beans, and cow-peas.
+Peas are relatively low in calories in comparison with beans, and cow-peas.
 100 g of green peas provide only 81 calories.